Guide

 Data type

 OCPP profiles use specific data types to define the format and structure of data that is transmitted between the CP and CMS.
-These data types include common data types such as string, integer, and boolean, as well as more specialized data types such as date-time and enumeration.
+These formats include common data types such as string, integer, and boolean, as well as more specialized data types such as date-time and enumeration.

 Configuration keys

-The use case refers to a specific scenario or behavior that the protocol is designed to support describing the desired behavior of the CP and CS during various stages of a charging session.
+The use case refers to a specific scenario or behavior that the Open Charge Point Protocol is designed to support.
+Each case describes the desired behavior of the CP and CS during various stages of a charging session.
 Examples of use cases include start transaction, stop transaction and remote start transaction.

 Test case

-OCPP 2.0.1 is divided into several functional blocks, each containing a set of use cases and requirements for that block.
-The main functional blocks of the OCPP protocol are:
+OCPP 2.0.1 is divided into several Functional Blocks, each containing a set of use cases and requirements for that block.
+The main Functional Blocks of OCPP include:

 Security